20 Best Hairstyles for Women Over 40 — Flattering Cuts for Every Texture

 Switching from a center part to a deep side part is the fastest, free transformation available — zero cut, zero products, instant impact.
 The side part flatters most face shapes by creating an asymmetrical frame, and it works on every length and texture.
 For women over 40 whose hair is thinning at the part line, a deeper side part moves the part to a denser area and conceals the thinning entirely.

-12. The Collarbone Cut With Bangs
+12. The Bob With Wispy Bangs

-13. The Grown-Out Pixie
+13. The Cropped Tapered Pixie

 14. The Classic Bob With Volume